 - Bias-corrected to the EWEMBI data set at daily temporal and 0.5° horizontal resolution using two updated versions of Fast-Track methods.
 The first of these two methods was used to bias-correct the bulk of the climate input data and is applied to climate model output data that was first spatially interpolated to 0.5° spatial resolution.
-This method is described in Frieler et al. (2017, doi:10.5194/gmd-10-4321-2017, section 3) and Lange (2018, doi:10.5194/esd-9-627-2018).
-The second method was only applied - 10 to RCP6.0 climate projections.
-It comes with many new features compared to the first method including trend preservation in all quantiles, the robust adjustment of extremes, and the explicit statistical downscaling from the spatial resolution of the climate model to that of the observation.
+This method is described in Frieler et al. (2017, doi:10.5194/gmd-10-4321-2017, section 3) and Lange (2019, doi: 10.5194/gmd-2019-36).
+The second method comes with many new features compared to the first method including trend preservation in all quantiles, the robust adjustment of extremes, and the explicit statistical downscaling from the spatial resolution of the climate model to that of the observation.
 This method is described in Lange (2018, doi:tba) and is deemed to be used for all bias corrections in ISIMIP3.
-(For some locations, additional climate input data is available where climate model data was bias-corrected to local weather station data; see sector-specific chapters.) - Daily time step, 0.5° horizontal resolution - Pre-industrial (1661-1860), historical (1861-2005) and future (RCP2.6 and RCP6.0) conditions provided based on CMIP5 output of GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR and MIROC5.
-Output from two GCMs (GFDL-ESM2M and IPSL-CM5A-LR) includes the physical and biogeochemical ocean data required by the marine ecosystem sector of ISIMIP (see FISH-MIP, www.isimip.org/gettingstarted/marine-ecosystems-fisheries/). - For some GCMs, it was necessary to recycle pre-industrial control climate data in order to fill the entire 1661-2299 period (for more information see, Frieler et al. 2017). - Priorization of climate models (from highest to lowest): - 20
+It was only applied RCP6.0 climate projections for sensitivity analyses that are not officially part of the protocol.
+This data will be made available upon request.
+For some locations, additional climate input data is available where climate model data was bias-corrected to local weather station data (see sector-specific chapters). - Daily time step, 0.5° horizontal resolution - Pre-industrial (1661-1860), historical (1861-2005) and future (RCP2.6 and RCP6.0) conditions provided based on CMIP5 output of GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR and MIROC5.
+Output from two GCMs (GFDL-ESM2M and IPSL-CM5A-LR) includes the physical and biogeochemical ocean data required by the marine ecosystem sector of ISIMIP (see FISH-MIP, www.isimip.org/gettingstarted/marine-ecosystems-fisheries/). - For some GCMs, it was necessary to recycle pre-industrial control climate data in order to fill the entire 1661-2299 period (for more information see, Frieler et al. 2017). - Priorization of climate models (from highest to lowest): - 1 IPSL-CM5A-LR - 2 GFDL-ESM2M - 3 MIROC5 - 4 HadGEM2-ES - 25 Table 1 Bias-corrected climate variables.

-- 1 IPSL-CM5A-LR

-- 2 GFDL-ESM2M

-- 3 MIROC5

-- 4 HadGEM2-ES

-Table 1 Bias-corrected climate variables.

-Variable Short name Unit

-Near-Surface Relative Humidity hurs %
+Variable Short name Unit Near-Surface Relative Humidity hurs %

 Near-Surface Specific Humidity huss kg kg -1

 Precipitation (rainfall + snowfall) pr kg m -2 s -1

 Snowfall Flux prsn kg m -2 s -1

-Sea-level Air Pressure ps Ра
+Sea-level Air Pressure ps Pa

-Surface Air Pressure psl Ра
+Surface Air Pressure psl Pa

 Surface Downwelling Longwave Radiation rlds W m -2

 Surface Downwelling Shortwave Radiation rsds W m -2

 Near-Surface Wind Speed sfcWind m s -1

 Near-Surface Air Temperature tas К

 Daily Maximum Near-Surface Air Temperature tasmax К

 Daily Minimum Near-Surface Air Temperature tasmin К